Why Do Marine Planes Keep Crashing?

 Officials mostly blame budgets for the higher crash rate.
 The Marine Corps “is still recovering from appropriations that were significantly lower than the budget requests for fiscal years 2013 to 2016,” Navy Admirals.
 DeWolfe Miller III and Paul Grosklags and Marine Lt.
 Gen Jon Davis wrote in a joint statement to the Senate Armed Services Committee in June.

 The cuts were mandatory, thanks to the Budget Control Act, which Congress passed in 2011 during a spending showdown with President Barack Obama.
-The act, informally known as “sequestration,” imposes arbitrary caps on all discretionary federal spending—and has deprived the Defense Department of tens of billions of dollars in funding.
+The act, informally known as “sequestration,” imposes arbitrary caps on all discretionary federal spending—and cut tens of billions of dollars in Defense Department funding.

 Defense Secretary James Mattis, a retired Marine general, didn’t hold back during his own congressional testimony in June.
 “No enemy in the field has done more to harm the combat readiness of our military than sequestration,” Mattis said.
 “Congress as a whole has met the present challenge with lassitude, not leadership.”

-Moreover, the Marines had hoped for a period of calm after the ends of major combat operations in Iraq and Afghanistan during Obama’s second term.
+Moreover, the Marines had hoped for a period of calm after the end of major combat operations in Iraq and Afghanistan during Obama’s second term.
 But the rise of ISIS in Iraq and the resurgence of the Taliban in Afghanistan interrupted that calm—and compelled Marine squadrons to deploy more frequently than they had planned and budgeted for.

 Military leaders have pleaded with Congress to repeal the Budget Control Act and boost military spending.
 The Defense Department optimistically proposed a 2018 budget totaling $640 billion, which is $52 billion over the sequestration cap.
-It’s not clear whether Congress, which is mired in faltering attempts to replace Obamacare, will be able to end sequestration this year.
+It’s not clear whether Congress, which is mired in faltering attempts to replace the Affordable Care Act, will be able to end sequestration this year.

 And that could prolong the Marines’ efforts to repair or replace war-weary aircraft and restore pilot training to safe levels.
 Under current plans, the Marines will replace all their roughly two-dozen old KC-130Ts—the first of which entered service in 1983—with new KC-130Js no later than 2020.